ewolff/service-mesh-primer/manuscript/04-Example.md

 ![Figure 4.6: Jaeger Dependencies](images/example-tracing-dependencies.png){#fig-example-tracing-dependencies width="60%"}

-To understand which incoming request caused which outgoing requests, Jaeger relies on specific HTTP header.
+To understand which incoming request caused which outgoing requests, Jaeger relies on specific HTTP headers.
 The values in the headers of the incoming requests have to be added to any outgoing request.
 This means that tracing cannot be transparent to the microservices.
 They have to include some code to forward the tracing headers from the